 Top 5 tips for iCloud for Windows

-Make sure your photos and videos are always backed up to iCloud automatically so you never lose your memories.
+Make sure your photos and videos are always backed up to iCloud so you never lose your memories.

-Store large files in the cloud and free up space on your PC so you can work efficiently without filling your hard drive.
+Store large files in the cloud and free up space on your PC so you can work efficiently without filling your drive.

 Reviewer’s rating with pros and cons, and user ratings